kiliankoe/iCalKit/README.md

 Given complete freedom and a good bit of time, I'd love to implement an API something like the following.
 Huge kudos for the idea goes to [@hoodie](https://github.com/hoodie)!

 It's very debatable though and just an idea for now.
-Got any additional ideas?
+Got any additional input?
 Just open an issue or PR and we can discuss it 😊

 ```swift
 // date could stand for an NSDate or something equivalent